Idalia

 PROFILE FAQ

-Idalia has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Idalia has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified seven projects expected to influence the region.
-Notable projects include Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stuart Drive), University Road to Bowen Road Bridge upgrade in Idalia, Kirwan Health Campus Expansion, and GEON Build-to-Rent at Fairfield & Co.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects that may affect this region.
+Notable projects include the Wulguru Group Stuart Facility Expansion, Townsville Connection Road (Stark Drive), University Road to Bowen Road Bridge upgrade in Idalia, Kirwan Health Campus Expansion, and GEON Build-to-Rent at Fairfield & Co.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.